saezlab/CARNIVAL_cropseq/readme.md

-This code is a first try out to run CARNIVAL on CRISPR-CAS9 perturbation data: [Crop-Seq](http://www.medical-epigenomics.org/papers/datlinger2017/).
+This code runs CARNIVAL on CRISPR-CAS9 perturbation data: [Crop-Seq](http://www.medical-epigenomics.org/papers/datlinger2017/).

 ## How to use:
 Change settings and all of the paths in <b>settings.yml</b> <br/> in the corresponding profile in the file (e.g. local)